venantius/ultra/README.md

 Bug fixes are always appreciated and won't get too much pushback; new features will be held to a higher standard - this whole project is a massive exercise in ego, after all.

-PRs for new color schemes welcome; please include screenshots in your submission.
+Pull Requests for new color schemes welcome; please include screenshots in your submission.

 ## Motivation